CIME-FM

-CIME-FM is a French-language Canadian radio station located in Saint-Jérôme, Quebec, about 40 km north of Montreal.
+CIME-FM (103.9 FM) is a French-language radio station located in Saint-Jérôme, Quebec, Canada, about 40 km north of Montreal.

-Owned and operated by Cogeco, it broadcasts on 103.9 MHz using a directional antenna with an average effective radiated power of 11,700 watts and a peak effective radiated power of 39,300 watts (class C1).
+Owned and operated by Cogeco, it broadcasts using a directional antenna with an average effective radiated power of 11,700 watts and a peak effective radiated power of 39,300 watts (class C1).

 The station has an adult top 40 format under the CIME branding.

 The station also operates two rebroadcasters : a low-power one (CIME-FM-1) in Val-Morin, on 102.9 using a directional antenna with an average effective radiated power of 4 watts and a peak effective radiated power of 14 watts (class LP), and a stronger one (CIME-FM-2) in Mont-Tremblant, on 101.3 with an effective radiated power of 800 watts (class B) using an omnidirectional antenna.